 A groin lump refers to any lump that appears in the groin area where the legs and trunk connect.
 A cyst, swollen glands, or something more serious may cause a lump to appear.
 Treatment depends on the underlying cause.

-The lump can vary in shape and size, and it may or may not be painful.
+The lump can vary in shape and size and may or may not be painful.
 You may have a single lump or a collection of lumps in the groin.
 Some lumps may be mobile.
 A groin lump may remain skin-colored, or it may turn red or purple depending on the color of your skin.
 Some groin lumps may ulcerate, or break open, and form sores.

 The shape and appearance of a groin lump depend on the cause.

 Keep reading to learn the different causes of groin lumps, how to treat them, and how to know if you should consult a doctor.